pointcove-rblx/guidelines/README.md

 # Pointcove Environmental Consistency Handbook
-Revision 23A-INITIALREV1, UM Preliminary Implementation
+Revision 23A-INIT1, Initial Enforcement, May 2023

 This handbook will contain all of Pointcove's operations guidelines.
 There may be some other guidelines where for the respective section, will be referred to another set of guidelines.
 However, this handbook contains all of the general expectations for all of Pointcove's operations.